bonfire-engine/bonfire-engine.github.io/v3.0/doc/mixins.md

 ### ElasticCollision

-Mixin responsable to give the elastic collision behavior. (experimental).
-You can configure ir using the method `setupElasticCollision`.
+Mixin responsible for giving the elastic collision behavior. (experimental).
+You can configure it using the method `setupElasticCollision`.

 ```dart